OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

 <br />

 ### Unsupervised Classification
-The next step is to peform unsupervised classification with SCP to gain an understanding of the different spectral characteristics of the imagery.
-We used the ISODATA approach (https://semiautomaticclassificationmanual.readthedocs.io/en/latest/remote_sensing.html#isodata-definition) with 10 classes and default parameters (Figure 4).
+The next step is to peform unsupervised classification with SCP.
+We use unsupervised classification to gain a better understanding of the different spectral characteristics of the imagery.
+We use the ISODATA approach (https://semiautomaticclassificationmanual.readthedocs.io/en/latest/remote_sensing.html#isodata-definition) with 10 classes and default parameters (Figure 4).
+Other methods such as k-means are also acceptable.
 For more information we recommend following the "Unsupervised Classification using the Semi-Automatic Classification Plugin version 7" tutorial (https://fromgistors.blogspot.com/search/label/Tutorial).

 ![isodata_Table](https://user-images.githubusercontent.com/29788365/176042664-1c50f7fc-b4c1-4240-a52c-ec0d08baa471.png)
 Figure 4.
 SCP clustering table showing parameters used for this undersupervised classification.
 <br />
 <br />

-The classified PlanetScope image helps differentiate water and non-water regions.
+The classified PlanetScope image helps differentiate water and no water regions.
 Visual inspection of the classified image and the false color optical image shows surface water in the form of channel networks near the shoreline.

 <!-- ![isoddata](https://user-images.githubusercontent.com/29788365/176062184-814142dd-d794-43c7-a91e-8577405ef60f.jpg) -->